osisoft/Client-Failover-Service/content/installation/authentication.md

 | api/v1/clientfailover/groups/{groupID}/clientSessions/{sessionID}/roleoverride | POST | Sets the session's role to the value specified in the request body | AVEVAFailoverAdministrators |
 | api/v1/configuration | GET | Gets the global configuration | AVEVAFailoverAdministrators |
 | api/v1/configuration | PUT | Sets the global configuration | AVEVAFailoverAdministrators |

+## Troubleshooting
+If the failover service runs as a domain account but the SPN is not setup correctly, when the adapter service communicates with kerberos tickets, the following error message can be expected in the adapter log.
+The resolution is to setup the SPN for domain account under which the client failover service is running.

+`[Error] Could not send heartbeat to endpoint https://<failover service node>:<Port>/api/v1/clientfailover/.`